How to open a business bank account in Hong Kong

 Setting up a Hong Kong business bank account is relatively straightforward in its procedures and standardized.
 It is essential for you to be aware of your needs or supporting, so that you can match the banks’ offers with your own or business needs easily.

-How to set up a business bank account?
+How to open a business bank account in Hong Kong?

 Opening a business bank account in Hong Kong is a very straightforward procedure, which takes a minimum of 2-4 weeks to proceed.
 You need to keep in mind that the shareholders, directors, significant controllers and bank account signatories (i.e. company manager) need to visit the bank in person for bank appointment during the application.